KennethChin0/78_SolverForQueensPuzzle/README.md

 # represent a solver for the queens problem

-## [your name here]'s remarks
+## Kenneth Chin's remarks

-### citations / worked with / received help from
-Replace this paragraph with a solid accounting of your sources.
-People have become either lackadaisical or dishonest about crediting others for ideas and help.
-If I grade this work, I will rely on this section as a complete listing for judging academic honesty.

-This list may omit sources common to everyone in the course, including...
-* Piazza threads
-* class-wide discussions
-* communication with Holmes via the class web site or GitHub repos.
+### I worked with Lucio Yang and Manfred Tan at CS Dojo
+I received help with drawing the snapshot references from Mr.Holmes after school.
+I worked with Lucio and Manfred to review hw77 and the classwork from Friday 2019-06-07 to better understand how to do the code in English so it would be easier to code at home.

 ## Holmes's remarks